Background

 Program outreach

-Outreach efforts should be an integral component of low-income assistance programs.
+Outreach to older adults should be an integral component of low-income assistance programs and include targeted outreach to underserved communities, such as rural areas.

 Evidence-based outreach strategies should be implemented.